======================================================================

 was seen from mendelevium atoms; thus, Ghiorso suggested that the

-mendelevium had all decayed by electron capture to fermium and that
+mendelevium had all decayed by electron capture to fermium-256,

-fission events.
-The repetition of the experiment happened in February
+spontaneous fission events.
+This version of the experiment was

 On the day of discovery, 19 February, alpha irradiation of the